ZangenehTr/replit_meta_lingua/META_LINGUA_FEATURES.md

 # Meta Lingua Platform - Feature Implementation Status

 ## Overview
 Meta Lingua is a comprehensive AI-enhanced multilingual language learning and institute management platform designed for self-hosting in Iran with zero external dependencies.
-This document reflects the actual implementation status as of January 2025.
+This document reflects the actual implementation status as of December 2025.

 ## Implementation Status Legend
 - ✅ **100% Complete** - Fully functional with comprehensive testing